frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/healthcare/healthcare_practitioner.md

 <img class="screenshot" alt="ERPNext Healthcare" src="{{docs_base_url}}/assets/img/healthcare/practitioner-employee.png">

-> Note: Selecting the Employee field will fetch in all relevant fields as configured in the Employee document to help you easily setup the Practitioner
+> Note: Selecting the Employee field will fetch in all relevant fields as configured in the Employee document to help you easily set up the Practitioner

 If the Healthcare Practitioners are not employees in your Healthcare Units you can link User to the Practitioner and assign them the required roles.